Caellwyn/distributions_ds-west-082420/README.md

 title_1 = "height_of_us_women in inches"
 title_2 = 'outcomes of flipping a coin 100 times'
 title_3 = 'outcomes of rolling a 20 sided die 1000 times'
-title_4 = 'probability that a computer part lasts a certain amount of time from now. title_5 = 'probability that a picture is a chihauhua\n, a muffin, a bird, or a piece of pizza\n as would guess a neural network' title_6 = 'probability of rolling a value equal to or below\n a certain number on a 20 sided dice' no_title = 'no_title'
+title_4 = 'probability that a computer part lasts a certain amount of time from now.' title_5 = 'probability that a picture is a chihauhua\n, a muffin, a bird, or a piece of pizza\n as would guess a neural network' title_6 = 'probability of rolling a value equal to or below\n a certain number on a 20 sided dice' no_title = 'no_title'